 - Now it’s time to decorate your cake.
 Decorate this cake the same day you serve it; the cake is moist so it tends to “soak up” the powdered sugar, plus the icing looks prettier fresh.
 To keep things neat, I like to do this part on a wire cooling rack with a piece of parchment paper underneath to catch extra sugar/ drips.
 You can simply do it on a plate if you prefer.
 First, put 3 tbsp of powdered sugar into a handheld mesh strainer or sifter.
 Sprinkle sugar onto the top of the cake by tapping the strainer or sifting to release an even shower of sugar around the surface of the cake.

 - Next, make your drizzle icing.
 Sift 1 cup of powdered sugar into a mixing bowl.
 Add ¼ tsp of vanilla extract and 1/2 tbsp water or non-dairy creamer to the bowl (when I first posted this recipe years ago I used non-dairy creamer, but I actually prefer using water now).
 Stir sugar and liquid with a whisk or fork to blend.
 The trick with this icing is to add liquid very slowly - you only want to add until it just comes together.
 Add additional liquid by half teaspoonfuls, mixing constantly, until the mixture has the texture of very thick honey.
 You want the icing to be quite thick.
 When you can pull a spatula through the icing, and it takes a few seconds for the gap in the icing to close again, the texture is right.

-- Place a Ziploc bag inside a tall water glass, open end facing upward and wrapped around the edge of the glass, so there is an open space for easy filling.
-Pour the icing into the Ziploc bag.
+- Place a sealing bag (reusable or disposable) inside a tall water glass, open end facing upward and wrapped around the edge of the glass, so there is an open space for easy filling.
+Pour the icing into the bag.

 - Close the bag, leaving a small bit open to vent.
 Guide the icing towards one of the lower corners of the bag.
 Cut the very tip of that corner off the bag.